 Pacific Northwest – April & May, August through November

-The Pacific Northwest’s Columbia River, San Juan Islands and Olympic Wilderness regions are the gateway for ships sailing to and from Alaska.
+Pacific Northwest cruises cover the Columbia River, San Juan Islands and Olympic Wilderness regions, the latter two being the gateway for ships sailing to and from Alaska.
 Find various ships sailing here in the spring and fall to take advantage of whale and bird migrations, as well as harvest seasons for grapes, oysters, hops and other regional fare.

 Year-Round Small Ship Cruises